zzpong/Interactive-ASM-Cheats-Updater/README.md

 3. Why this application repeating same title over and over again?

     A: It happened when capstone in the application failed to recognize bytes features.
-Here are some major reasons: zero gap in bytes file fail to work in capstone (fixed), nsnsotool decompressing command failed (fixed), application folder structure destroyed.
+Here are some major reasons: zero gap in bytes file fail to work in capstone (fixed), nsnsotool decompressing command failed (fixed), application folder structure destroyed, cheat codes BID different from old main file.
 Please re-download this application or [create an issue](https://github.com/zzpong/Interactive-ASM-Cheats-Updater/issues/new).

 ## Contributing